 WHO WE ARE

-We are servant leaders inspired by the shared experience of our time at My Brother’s Keeper Alliance of the Obama Foundation.
-We founded Generation Titans as a social impact firm focused exclusively on supporting entrepreneurs of color.
-We have a proven track record of working across sectors to lead community engagement efforts, narrative and cause campaigns, inclusive investing / giving strategies, data initiatives, pro bono service platforms, and signature events and convenings.
+We are servant leaders inspired by our time at My Brother’s Keeper Alliance, a program of the Obama Foundation.
+We founded Generation Titans as strategy firm rooted in community engagement and equity principals .
+We have a proven track record of working across sectors to lead inclusive investing for founders of color and corporate social impact strategies.

 I grew up in the small blue-collar town of Lima, Ohio.
 I attended Wittenberg University with the help of a Pell grant and scholarships.
 I graduated with a degree in Business Management and shortly after started my career as a wealth manager at Merrill Lynch.
 My clients ranged from corporate executives and small business owners to parents investing in college savings plans for their children.
 My clients enjoyed life unconstrained by financial needs, but I couldn’t say the same about myself – nor many other people that I grew up with and knew during that time.
 As time went on, I was increasingly dissatisfied with growing the bounty of those who already had plenty.
 My personal mission became removing the economic obstacles that stand in the way for so many people between potential and opportunity.